Tending to Your Relationships

 Saying, “I’m sorry,” might seem small, but it can have a profound impact.
 For instance, if you’ve said something hurtful in the heat of an argument, apologizing promptly shows that you value the relationship more than your pride.
 A sincere apology might sound like, “I’m sorry for raising my voice earlier.
 I was feeling frustrated, but I didn’t mean to take it out on you.”
 Taking responsibility for your actions fosters mutual respect and makes it easier to move forward together.

-Quick repairs also include small gestures of kindness, like a reassuring touch, a thoughtful note, or even a moment of shared laughter to defuse tension.
+Repair —especially for small misses or after you’ve processed a conflict verbally— may include nonverbals such as: small gestures of kindness, a reassuring touch, a thoughtful note, or even a moment of shared laughter to defuse tension.
 These actions signal that you’re invested in the relationship and committed to its well-being.

 Research shows that couples who regularly repair conflicts have higher relationship satisfaction.
 In fact, a 2022 study published in the Journal of Family Psychology found that couples who resolved arguments effectively were 75% more likely to describe their relationship as "very happy."